 The Green Cross business was acquired on 1 March 2012.
-An additional impairment of R68,8 million was processed in the current year, resulting in the initial investment in shares of R305,0 million being fully impaired by 30 June 2019.
-This is after a disappointing year for Green Cross, recognising the longer period required to grow the business to AVI's target profitability in the current constrained environment.
+An impairment of R68,8 million was processed in the prior year, resulting in the initial investment in shares of R305,0 million being fully impaired by 30 June 2019 recognising the longer period required to grow the business to AVI's target profitability.

-Further to this, an expected credit loss of R63,3 million (stage 2) was recognised against the shareholder loan of R90,8 million.
+Further to this, in the current year an expected credit loss of R32,7 million (stage 2) (2019: R63,3 million (stage 2)) was recognised against the shareholder loan of R276,7 million (2019: R90,8 million).

-The recoverable amount is the value in use using a discounted cash flow model, based on forecast profits of the business discounted at an appropriate discount rate.
-Revenue and profit growth assumptions are based on the approved budget and specific growth plans for the business, taking into account the economic environment in which Green Cross operates.
+The recoverable amount of both the investment in shares and inter-company loan is the value in use using a discounted cash flow model, based on forecast profits of the business discounted at an appropriate discount rate.
+Revenue and profit growth assumptions are based on the current forecasts and specific growth plans for the business, taking into account the economic environment in which Green Cross operates.
+The current year also took into account the impact of the COVID-19 pandemic.

-The value in use of the Green Cross business has been determined as R230 million (2018: R285 million) discounting future cash flows at 17,5%.
+The value in use of the Green Cross business has been determined as R190 million (2019: R230 million) discounting future cash flows at 17,6% (2019: 17,5%).
 This value is based on forecast improvements in profits and working capital in line with management plans in progress.